 So many things!
 Table lines, scarves, shawls, towels, cloth for clothing—you are really only limited by your imagination.
 Similar to a table loom, the multiple shafts enable you to weave complex patterns as well as double-width cloth (fabric twice as wide as your loom).

 Your loom purchase depends on a variety of factors—how wide and complex you’d like to weave, your available space, budget, and personal preferences such as portability, weight and rising or sinking shed.
 We are pleased to carry looms from Ashford, Schacht, LeClerc and Louet.
 All are highly respected companies known for making quality products, and we are happy to answer questions about their offerings to help you make the best decision for your weaving interests and budget.
-Contact us email@example.com
+Contact us at firstname.lastname@example.org